 Please report any complaints or concerns regarding background screening of Summer Camp staff to the Background Screening Helpdesk: 1-888-352-2849.

-Summer 24-hour camps are recreational, educational and other enrichment programs operated on a 24-hour basis during summer vacations for children who are 5 years of age on or before September 1 and older, that are not exclusively educational.
+Summer 24-hour camps are recreational, educational, and other enrichment programs operated on a 24-hour basis during summer vacations for children who are 5 years of age on or before September 1 and older, and that are not exclusively educational.

-The requirements for Level 2 Background Screening are found in Chapter 435, F.S., and are as follows:
+The requirements for Level 2 Background Screening are found in Chapter 435, Florida Statutes , and are as follows: